Russian Phonetic keyboard

 To uninstall simply run setup.exe again and select uninstall.

-This keyboard layout was made with Microsoft Keyboard Layout Creator 1.4 and works in Windows XP and up, including 64bit versions.
+The Windows keyboard layout was made with Microsoft Keyboard Layout Creator 1.4 and works in Windows versions from XP to 10, including 64bit versions.
 Feel free to install the program and create your own variety based on our layout.
 As always, we would be delighted to get feedback and comments.

 A very special thank you goes to Paul Gorodyansky (Павел Городянский) at WinRus.com for his indepth information which triggered this project. Большое тебе спасибо, Павел!